'Mad Talks' at Newlyn Art Gallery and The Exchange

 Newlyn Art Gallery & The Exchange

-Mad Talks is part of DASH's public programme and spans their ‘CULTIVATION’ initiative, Future Curators Programme (FCP), systems change work and library.
 Newlyn Art Gallery & The Exchange is a partner in a national consortium of seven visual arts institutions as part of the Future Curators Programme convened and led by DASH.

-During our session, we will be reading an excerpt from Moya Bailey & Izetta Autumn Mobley’s essay ‘Work in the intersections: A Black feminist disability framework’ and passages of an interview between Leah Clements, Taraneh Fazeli and K MacBride called HOLDING SPACE ACROSS CRIP TIME published online by the Serpentine Galleries.
+During our session, the group read an excerpt from Moya Bailey & Izetta Autumn Mobley’s essay ‘Work in the intersections: A Black feminist disability framework’ and passages of an interview between Leah Clements, Taraneh Fazeli and K MacBride called HOLDING SPACE ACROSS CRIP TIME published online by the Serpentine Galleries.
 The text is part of a series of interviews between Leah and other artists, curators and art workers, for whom navigating disability and intersectional struggles within an art context is integral to their practice.
-The project asks the question, ‘How do we hold space for one another through crip time?’ and involves ‘enacting relationships within a flexible and responsive timeframe’.

 About DASH’s Curator